-The Corsair IRONCLAW Wireless is a good overall gaming mouse.
+The Corsair IRONCLAW Wireless is a good gaming mouse.
 This large right-slanted design has an amazing sensor performance and low button latency, whether wired or wireless.
 However, it’s heavy which not everyone will prefer despite its well-built build meant for larger hands.

 Corsair Ironclaw RGB Wireless Review